hmorchid/ada-project-analytixxperts2023/index.md

 | Gender diversity of the cast and the movie's box office revenue | Null or non significant | Null or non significant |
 | Gender diversity of the cast and the movie's rating | Null or non significant | Null or non significant |

 In conclusion, based on our naive analysis, we can say that having a more diverse cast in terms of ethnicity tends to result in higher movie box office earnings.
-However, for other combinations, the naive analysis reveals no connection between them.
+However, it may slightly decrease the rating, which we can regard as insignificant.
+For other combinations, the naive analysis reveals no connection between them.
 Consequently, no definitive conclusions can be drawn.

+Follwoing the end of our initial analyisis, we've been nudged by the producer through an email reminding us of the looming deadline to present our findings.
+Acknowledging the time sensitivity, we promptly sent over our preliminary results from the naive analysis, with a clear caveat that these are initial insights and should be interpreted with caution.
+We emphasized that this is merely the first step in a more detailed and layered analysis.

 ## Now, let's dive into the Global Causal analysis...